All Episodes

 And that was a good moment, and I liked it.

-But uh no, I it was a really good line, actually.
+It was a really good line, actually.

 Go ahead.

-I mean people thought I was a really good debater.
+I'm going to say, people thought I was a really good debater.

-Uh I could never stay on the same stage with Trump.
+I could never stay on the same stage with Trump.

-You may remember that before that debate, which was the very first debate of the campaign.
+You may remember that before that debate, which was the very first debate of the campaign, Clista and I actually went to our room and watched Bridesmaids and drank Diet Coke.

 That was my debate prep.

-So I'm I am totally with Trump.
+So I am totally with Trump.

 His entire life has been debate prep.

-Uh he is used to going out here and talking for an hour and a half.
+He is used to going out here and talking for an hour and a half.

-Uh he loves it.
+He loves it.

-I I think he has to be very respectful.
+I think he has to be very respectful.

-It reminds everybody she is the vice president of the Biden administration, so she can't claim it's a new start.
+It reminds everybody she is the Vice President of the Biden administration, so she can't claim it's a new start.

 And I think women will appreciate dealing with her with dignity.

-But he has to at least start with I I I think Americans want to see a gladiator patriot that passionately wants to save our country.
+I think Americans want to see a gladiator patriot that passionately wants to save our country.

-But as long as you're right, as long as it's not personal and he addresses her politely, I think all everything else is off the table and calling out her radicalism is part of what a debate's supposed to be about.
+But as long as you're right, as long as it's not personal and he addresses her politely, I think all everything else is off the table.

 Right.

-And he can also take on the two ABC reporters.
+And he can also take on the two ABC reporters, which I did constantly in 12.

 In other words, he should not allow them one inch of getting out of line.

-Then he can hammer.
+Them he can hammer.

-Chris Wallace was a big baby because after the debate in 2012, I asked you, you were on with me, and I said, uh, what was going on with you and Chris?
+Chris Wallace was a big baby because after the debate in 2012, I asked you, you were on with me, and I said, what was going on with you and Chris?

 And you answered.

-And the next day he was making very, very um well, let's say, pointed comments about me to my producer at the time, and I said, Chris, stay right there.
+And the next day, he was making very, very, let's say, pointed comments about me to my producer at the time.

 I'll be there in five minutes.

-So when I got there, he wasn't there.
+And when I got there, he wasn't there.

 It was a very strange moment.

-All right, quick break, right back.
+All right, quick break.

 We continue.